Weight is an aspect of your results, not the total result.

 Of course, you would.

-Weighing yourself weekly (No more than weekly as it’s pointless) or every couple of weeks can be a great way to monitor results, as long as you LEARN what to do with this information.
+Weighing yourself weekly (no more than weekly, as it’s pointless) or every couple of weeks can be a great way to monitor results, as long as you learn what to do with this information.

 If you put on 1lb this week, this would usually = sadness, unhappiness, dread, loss of motivation, and potentially binge eating and downward spirals to follow.